markbeaman44/qa-tech-test/src/test/README.md

 - sudo easy_install pip
 - Pip3.7 install selenium

+OR

+If Python installed already then requirement.txt can be used to install packages:
+- pip3 install -r requirement.txt

 ## Install Chromedriver
 If already installed and at SYSTEM PATH - go straight to Execute Tests